 changeable insight into the nature of their mental illness that results in an inability to maintain a consistent decision to seek appropriate treatment.

-The definition of mental disorder incorporates intermittently present phenomena, allowing continuing compulsory treatment during periods of remission to provide for more intensive overview and the possibility of early intervention to prevent relapse.
+However to avoid over application of the Act this should only occur if there is certainty that a person will become unwell again.
+Every effort should be made to take a supported decision-making approach to give the person the opportunity to determine how they would like to be cared for.
+(See section 1.3).

-1.1.3 ‘Characterised by delusions, or by disorders of mood or perception or volition or cognition’
+2.1.3 ‘Characterised by delusions, or by disorders of mood or perception or volition or cognition’

-An abnormal state of mind must be characterised by one or more of these phenomena.
+An abnormal state of mind must be characterised by delusions, or by disorders of mood or perception or volition or cognition..
 These may be abnormal for the individual, compared to what is normal for the individual (as is the case in an acute illness, for example), or abnormal in terms of population norms.

-Particular care must be taken to ensure that the state of mind is ‘abnormal’ in terms of the individual’s cultural norms.
-These may include Māori spiritual beliefs or other belief systems.
+Particular care must also be taken to ensure that the state of mind is ‘abnormal’ in terms of the individual’s cultural norms.
+These may include religious or spiritual belief systems.
 For example, in Re MMG, the applicant believed in witchcraft and was a member of a community of witches, which included the applicant’s mother.

+Several phenomena described in the mental disorder definition – delusions, disorders of mood and disorders of perception – are well-defined clinical concepts.

 The Court of Appeal in Waitemata Health described in passing the phenomena in the definition of ‘mental disorder’ as words in ordinary use, although their application is heavily dependent upon the assessment of clinicians.
 This means that colloquial uses of those words are not sufficient to bring someone under the Act, but that phenomena are not strictly limited to their clinical definitions.
-For example, when a person is described as ‘deluded’ in the ordinary use of that term, it does not follow that the person has ‘delusions’ for the purposes of the Act.
+For example, if a person is described as ‘deluded’ in a colloquial sense, it does not follow that the person has ‘delusions’ for the purposes of the Act.
 However, the Court suggested that a severe personality disorder that led to an exceptionally disturbed view of the world could feasibly be taken to be a disorder of cognition or perception.

-This has been followed in some subsequent cases but questioned in others.
-It should be noted that the ‘mental disorder’ definition was not directly at issue in the Waitemata Health case, and so the Court’s statements are advisory and not strictly binding.
-The Ministry regards the law in this area as unsettled, and cautions against undue expansion of the psychiatric understanding of the disorders that can give rise to an abnormal state of mind.
+This interpretation has been applied in some subsequent cases, but questioned in others.
+It should be noted that the ‘mental disorder’ definition was not directly at issue in the Waitemata Health case, the law in this area as unsettled.
+The Ministry therefore cautions against undue expansion of the psychiatric understanding of the disorders that can give rise to an abnormal state of mind.

-Several of the phenomena described in the mental disorder definition – delusions, disorders of mood and disorders of perception – are well-defined clinical concepts.
 The concepts of ‘disorder of volition’ and ‘disorder of cognition’ are not well-defined clinically and are open to interpretation, as explained below.
 The following explanations are intended to provide guidance.

 Disorders of volition